sandordargo/sandordargo.github.io/_posts/2023-11-15-most-important-complexities.md

 ### `std::vector`

-`std::array` is a dynamically sized sequence container, where the elements are stored contiguously.
+`std::vector` is a dynamically sized sequence container, where the elements are stored contiguously.
 Random access is cheap, as well as operations at the end, unless reallocation is required.

 - **accessing the first element**: with `front()` which has a complexity of `O(1)`
 - **accessing the last element**: with `back()` which has a complexity of `O(1)`